MadhumithaV2705/Hamming-Shannon_fano/README.md

 Show that by drawing the tree diagram, and
 Calculate the average code word length, entropy, variance, redundancy, and efficiency.
 # Tools Required:
+Python: A versatile programming language used for scientific computing and signal processing.
+NumPy: A powerful numerical library in Python for performing array-based operations and mathematical computations.
+Matplotlib: A plotting library for generating high-quality graphs and visualizations of data, essentialfor demonstrating the sampling process.
 # Program:
 ```
 import math